RETr4ce/write-ups/INFINITYV3.md

 * Trying to read strings from `https://itroublvehacker.gq/bypass_stealer`

-* Creates a unique base64 of the systems MachineGuid, ProcessorID, and Serialnumber
+* Creates a unique base64 ID of the systems MachineGuid, ProcessorID, and Serialnumber

 * Search for .log, .ldb, .sqlite